dustymabe/summit-2018-container-lab/labs/lab0/chapter0.md

 Expected completion: 5-10 minutes

 ## Find your AWS Instance
-This lab is designed for to accomodate many students.
-Each student will be given a VM running on AWS.
-The naming convention for the lab is:
+This lab is designed to accommodate many students.
+As a result, each student will be given a VM running on AWS.
+The naming convention for the lab VMs is:

 **student-\<number\>**.labs.sysdeseng.com